How High Should Stair Railing Be

 Measuring from the floor

 The easiest way to get a baseline is to measure from the finished floor (the surface you walk on) to the top of the handrail.
-For straight runs, this is straightforward.
+Practically speaking, for straight runs, this is straightforward.
 For stairs with a landing or a turn, you’ll need to measure each segment separately and ensure continuity.

 Adjusting for slope